The Whole Family Project

 Sign language skills can provide a much-needed solution and help families better communicate with their children.
-The Whole Family Project provides free sign language instruction to families who have a child living in the home, from birth to age 12, with a hearing or speech disability who would benefit learning visual communication.
+The Whole Family Project provides sign language instruction for a nominal fee to families who have a child living in the home, from birth to age 12, with a hearing or speech disability who would benefit learning visual communication.
 Adults are not eligible for this program.

 Ian, Fletcher and Lindsey Denney

 Established in 1999, The Whole Family Project is a program of The Whole Person.
 The Whole Family Project employs tutors with a wide variety of sign language experience and backgrounds.
 Tutors may be interpreters, family members of a deaf individual or deaf themselves.
 Our qualified tutors work with individual families, tailoring their lessons to meet the unique communication needs of each family.

 The Whole Family Project also maintains a library of additional resources that can be checked out through the family tutors.
 This includes sign language textbooks, Autism Spectrum and dictionaries and books on deaf culture, as well as a collection of videotapes of popular children’s stories and movies that are simultaneously signed and instructional videos in American Sign Language.

 - The family’s responsibility to the program is to meet once a week unless other arrangements are made with the tutor (such as cancellations for weather, sickness, vacation, etc).

 - The family agrees to be on time and prepared for weekly sessions, just the like the tutor is prepared and on time.